Participants & families

 Supported Independent Living (SIL) – in home support

-How does Board and Lodging work at LWB?
+How does board and lodging work at Life Without Barriers?

 Will I still be able to do the things I enjoy and go to places I want to visit?